Berk000x/BinaryLens/README.md

 # BinaryLens
 BinaryLens is an IDA plugin that speeds up binary analysis by using language models to rename all functions in a binary, explain binaries, analyze individual functions, rename variables, and more.
 It’s blazing fast and accurate compared to other tools out there.

+We recommend using an IDA MCP server for smaller binaries, since this plugin is mainly meant for larger binaries, as it will finish in minutes what takes an MCP server hours.

 Here’s a simple example of the results:

 ![](imgs/showcase.gif?raw=true)